chadulous/PixelVision8wiki/TotalSprites.md

   <tr>
     <td>ignoreEmpty</td>
     <td>bool</td>
-    <td>This is an optional value that defaults to true.
-When set to true, the SpriteChip returns the total number of sprites that are not empty (where all the pixel data is set to -1).
-Set this value to false if you want to get all of the available color slots in the ColorChip regardless if they are empty or not.</td>
+    <td>This is an optional parameter that defaults to false to get all available sprites from the SpriteChip or supply true for non-empty (where all the pixel data is set to -1) sprites.</td>
   </tr>
 </table>